-Every child deserves a loving, supportive, and safe home.
-Every child deserves to thrive in an environment that supports their creativity, dreams, and sheer curiosity.
-Every child deserves to be taken care of and fed without fear.
+Every child deserves a loving, supportive, and safe home where their creativity, dreams, and curiosity can take root.
+Every child deserves to be fed, clothed, and cared for without fear or punishment.
 Every child deserves to be hugged and told that they are loved.

-Unfortunately, this is not what every child receives when they are born.
+Unfortunately, this is not what every child receives.

 Qualifications of a foster parent/family include:

-• A willingness and ability to work with the child’s family
+- A willingness and ability to work with the child’s birth family

 If you are interested in learning more about our program and how you can help, please contact our foster care department at 734-971-9781 ext 448 or go to our link and fill out an interest form.